Bidran/Chalk-Climbing-Centre/README.md

 ### Known Bugs

-No bugs were found by me when final testing.
+No bugs were found by when testing the final version of the website.

 ### Functional Testing

 Functional testing was made troughout the development on various browsers (Opera, Chrome & Firefox) and devices (PC & Samsung A23 5G)